genepattern/tfsites.AnalyzeGenomeMPRA/docs/v1/index.md

     - `Reference Kmer:` reference binding site
     - `Alternate Kmer:` alternate binding site
     - `Site Direction:` direction of the binding site (+ if it follows the given binding site definition or - if it follows the reverse complement of the binding site definition)
-    - `Reference Affinity/Score:` the affinity of the reference binding site
+    - `Reference Affinity:` the affinity of the reference binding site
-    - `Alternate Affinity/Score:` the affinity of the alternate binding site
+    - `Alternate Affinity:` the affinity of the alternate binding site
-    - `Fold Change:` the ratio between ref_aff and alt_aff
+    - `Fold Change:` the ratio between Reference Affinity and Alternate Affinity
     - `SNV Effect:` the type of SNV effect

 ```